-YUCA FRIES RECIPE
+YUCA FRIES RECIPE Highlights

-You will love the delicious taste Yuca Fries brings to your table.
-Especially when served with a good steak and smothered avocado sauce, chimichurri, and/or cilantro mojo!
+You will love the delicious taste Yuca Fries brings to your table, especially when served with a good steak and smothered avocado sauce, chimichurri, and/or cilantro mojo!

-These yuca fries are crispy on the outside and creamy and irresistible soft on the inside.
+These yuca fries are crispy on the outside and creamy and irresistibly soft on the inside.
 If you’ve been rocking potatoes and sweet potato fries, you’ll also want to give yuca fries recipe a try!

 It’s very similar to potatoes but lighter in flavor and chewier texture.
 It has a mild, slightly sweet, somewhat nutty flavor.
 If you like potatoes, you most likely will like yuca.

-HOW TO TELL WHEN YUCA IS BAD?
+HOW TO TELL WHEN YUCA IS SPOILED

-HOW TO PEEL YUCA/CASSAVA?
+HOW TO PEEL YUCA/CASSAVA STEP BY STEP

 - Cut off both ends of the yuca root.
 Then cut them into 3 to 4-inch rounds, depending on the length of the Yuca.